 Irving Berlin's centennial in 1988 was celebrated worldwide, culminating in an all-star tribute at Carnegie Hall benefitting the Hall and ASCAP, subsequently an Emmy Award winning special on CBS, and featuring such varied luminaries of the musical world as Frank Sinatra, Leonard Bernstein, Isaac Stern, Natalie Cole and Willie Nelson.

 On September 22, 1989, at the age of 101, Irving Berlin died in his sleep in his town house in New York City.
-A widower since his wife of 62 years, the former Ellin Mackay, had died the previous year at the age of 85, Berlin is survived by three daughters and their families at the time of his death.
+A widower since his wife of 62 years, the former Ellin Mackay, had died the previous year at the age of 85, Berlin was survived by three daughters and their families at the time of his death.

 Mary Ellin Barrett Quotes from his Peers Berlin on Broadway Irving Berlin on Film Irving Berlin: Condensed Biography